PaddlePaddle/Parakeet/examples/fastspeech/README.md

 --output='./experiment' \
 --config='configs/ljspeech.yaml' \
 ```

 Or you can run the script file directly.

 ```bash
 sh train.sh
 ```

-If you want to train on multiple GPUs, start training as follows:
+If you want to train on multiple GPUs, start training in the following way.

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3